(Disclosure: Some of the links below may be affiliate links)

 - 50% of Stocks

 I would have liked the results with the 100% Stocks Portfolio.
 But it is already interesting.

 Let’s see what the terminal values for a portfolio of 75% Stocks.
 I think this is the most interesting of the portfolio.

 And the same data in a more graphic form:

 As expected, as your withdrawal rate increases, your terminal values are decreasing.
-This makes a lot of sense and should be obvious.
+This fact makes a lot of sense and should be obvious.

 What is interesting is that with this portfolio and the 4% withdrawal rate, the minimum terminal value is still higher than the initial value.
 That means that in the worst case, you will have made 40% over 30 years while not investing anything!
 I think that is already pretty nice.

 And even with a high withdrawal rate of 7%, the average is still about 4000$.
-This is four times the initial value.
+This average is still four times the initial value.
 A great result already.
-On the hand, the minimum can be zero!
+On the other hand, the minimum can be zero!
 In the case of zero, you end up in a bad situation where you cannot sustain your lifestyle anymore.